Make Calls on Samsung Galaxy S4

 Samsung Galaxy S4 can be set to restrict certain call types from being made.
 You can do this be following the steps:

-How to make conference call in Samsung Galaxy S4
+How to Make Conference Call on your Samsung Galaxy S4[Edit]

-To set up a conference call and add or merge two or more calls, just follow these steps:
+To set up a conference to call and add or merge two or more calls simultaneously, just follow these steps:

 To get the Call Log Symbol and the Contacts on your Samsung S4, you have to:

-How to know call is waiting for outgoing calls on Samsung S4
+How to know Call is Waiting During Outgoing calls on Samsung S4[Edit]

 - Go to the home screen